 Every token is linked to an existing fw user!

-We more than strongly recommend that you create and use a dedicated farmerswife user account in your system to facilitate the access via the REST API!
+We more than strongly recommend that you create and use a dedicated farmerswife Web User account in your system to facilitate the access via the REST API!

 This also means to create a dedicated "Web Permission Profile" only for this user!
 And ONLY enable the Settings which are needed for the intended integration to work!

-You MUST ensure that the "fw REST API" user account credentials you are using, actually has the according and needed Web Permission Profile Settings in the system for the actions you want to perform.
+You must ensure that the "fw REST API" user account you are using has the permissions needed on their Web Permission Profile for the actions you want to perform.

 The JWT Token expires when: